front-end-intermediate/DOM-Scripting/readme.md

 xhr.send();
 ```

 We used a GET request to get a list of posts from JSON Placeholder, but, there are a handful of possible request types you can make.
-HTTP methods are typically verbs that describe what the request your making does.
+HTTP methods are typically verbs that describe what the request you're making does.

 The four most common are GET, POST, PUT, and DELETE.
 You can see a list at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).